We aim to accelerate the transition to agroecology as a core solution to the future of food.

 Recognizing this, the Global Alliance for the Future of Food commissioned experts from around the world to weigh in on a future that protects and improves resilient seed systems and strengthens agricultural biodiversity.
 The Future of Food: Seeds of Resilience: A compendium of perspectives on agricultural biodiversity from around the world includes an Opportunities Report and twelve commentaries from a diverse range of experts, including farmers, community activists, business representatives, researchers, and scientists, to better understand where we can collectively focus our efforts to address this issue.

 Agricultural Biodiversity and Seeds Convening Since the compendium’s publication, the Global Alliance has been reaching out to key stakeholders to understand how best to work with others to strengthen support for resilient seed systems.
-After extensive consultation and engagement, the Global Alliance is supporting the development of a shared action framework for agricultural biodiversity and resilient seed systems, and is planning a strategic convening on these issues for fall of 2018 as part of its overall strategy to foster a transition to sustainable food systems.
+After extensive consultation and engagement, the Global Alliance is supporting the development of a shared action framework for agricultural biodiversity and resilient seed systems, and hosted a strategic convening on these issues in the fall of 2018 as part of its overall strategy to foster a transition to sustainable food systems.
+Continued work towards a shared action framework will continue with next steps rolling out in 2019.

 Global Alliance supported publications and activities: